Alpine Essential Skills

 Accommodation and huts

-Our Alpine Essential Skills courses are based in our central Chalet Pele – see summer holidays for the listings.
-Rooms are normally on a twin shared basis with shared bathrooms.
-The chalet has a fun atmosphere and there are often other like minded people staying in the chalets who are on various other courses.
+Our Alpine Essential Skills courses are based in our central Chalet Pele.
+Rooms are normally on a twin shared basis and all rooms have en suite bathrooms.
+The chalet has an alpine atmosphere and there are often other like minded people staying in the chalet who are on various other courses.
 Chamonix town is a short 5 minutes walk away with plenty of restaurants, bars and cafes.

 What to expect from mountain huts